cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker/Obsidian Frameworker.md

 - Utilizing AI and search
     - We can use AI while in our normal knowledge spaces to find the framework/structured data links or even use AI to help us find those links

-- the MINIMUM using dataview
+- The MINIMUM using dataview
-    - First we refer to things we the inline or YAML frontmaterr dataview markdown or wikilinks
+    - First we refer to things we the inline or YAML frontmater dataview markdown or wikilinks
     - At the framework page, and at the top, we use Templater and some way to put in automatic dataview queries to query for incoming connections from evidence files along with what they are "covered", "accounts", "reduces risk for", etc

 - I might be able to use a minimal combination of Metadata Menu and Supercharged links